mikewest/internetdrafts/first-party-cookies/draft.md

    be directly used for tracking purposes.
 It may be valuable for an origin to assert that its cookies should not be sent along with cross-site requests in order to limit its exposure to non-technical risk.

-## Limitations

-Same-site cookies provide reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`).
-They do not offer a robust defense against CSRF as a general category of attack:

-1. Attackers can still pop up new windows or trigger top-level navigations in order to create a "same-site" request (as described in section 2.1), which is only a speedbump along the road to exploitation.

-2. Features like `<link rel='prerender'>` {{prerendering}} can be exploited to create "same-site" requests without the risk of user detection.

-In addition to the usual server-side defenses (CSRF tokens, ensuring that "safe" HTTP methods are idempotent, etc), client-side techniques such as those described in {{app-isolation}} may prove effective against CSRF, and are certainly worth exploring in combination with "SameSite" cookies.
-These cookies on their own, however, are not a barrier to CSRF attacks as a general category.

 ## Examples